stringtree/hath/README.md

 however you like.
 By default **hath** writes test output using console.log, but this is easily overriden by supplying definitions to the Hath() constructor.

 The Hath() constructor takes a single JavaScript object as a parameter, and looks for the following fields:
-* **label** - function taking a single parameter.
+* **title** - function taking a single parameter.
 Called with a test suite description just before it starts
-* **pass** - function taking a single parameter.
+* **pass** - function taking two parameters.
 Called with the function name and the supplied (or defaulted) message for every assert which succeeds
-* **fail** - function taking a single parameter.
+* **fail** - function taking two parameters.
 Called with the function name and the supplied (or defaulted) message for every assert which fails
 * **summary** - function taking two parameters.
 Called with number of passes and number of fails after the final test completes
 * **message** - default message for _assert_ if none is supplied